Myopia

 Most cases of myopia are believed to have a genetic origin.
 Environmental factors such as intensive reading as a child and teenager also appears to play a role, with myopia being much more common in populations following the introduction of intensive formal education.
 Not everyone who does lots of near work becomes myopic, and this suggests that the sensitivity to environment varies between youngsters.
 It may be that this sensitivity is influenced by genes.

-Treatment
+Treatment in Adults

 Myopia is most commonly treated with spectacles that move the focus of light backwards to the retina.
 Lenses used to correct myopia are thin in the centre and get progressively thicker towards their edge.
 Optical correction of myopia usually gives normal vision.